The heat withered the Olympic marathon field. And then there was Eliud Kipchoge.

 Behind him or, rather, more than behind him, a four-strong clot of runners had settled silver and bronze in favor of two 32-year-old Somalia-born men, Abdi Nageeye of the Netherlands and Abdi of Belgium, two seconds apart from each other in 2:09:58 and 2:10:00.
 Lawrence Cherono of Kenya finished an aching two seconds behind Abdi in fourth.
 Ayad Lamdassem of Spain came 14 more seconds behind that in fifth.

 A form of carnage abounded as usual.
 Seventy-six runners finished, but 30 did not.
 A wheelchair brought off one.
-Galen Rupp, the 2016 bronze medalist and best American hope, finished eighth in 2:11:41 and, as he walked off, haltingly, behind a giant media throng surrounding the good-humored Suguru Osako of Japan, who placed sixth.
+Galen Rupp, the 2016 bronze medalist and best American hope, finished eighth in 2:11:41 and walked off, haltingly, behind a giant media throng surrounding the good-humored Suguru Osako of Japan, who placed sixth.

 “I just overheated a little bit, you know,” Rupp said, even as he couldn’t remember when.
-For a time before Kipchoge bolted away, Rupp ran amid the three Kenyan runners, an exalted place to be even as he said, “They’re humans.
+For a time before Kipchoge bolted away, Rupp ran amid the three Kenyan runners, an exalted place to be even as he said: “They’re humans.
 It’s not like they’re superhuman or anything like that, so you’ve got to compete against them.
 That’s always been my mentality, especially from a young age, and today’s no different.
 You know, you have to put yourself in contention, and it’s the only way I know how to run, and I had to do that here.
 It’s just unfortunately it wasn’t my day, and it just caught up to me a little bit the last seven miles.”

-“The risk with a conservative race plan,” the 29th-place American Jacob Riley said, “is that people won’t come back, and some were coming back but not nearly enough, and then, boy, I was getting water on myself.
+“The risk with a conservative race plan,” 29th-place American Jacob Riley said, “is that people won’t come back, and some were coming back but not nearly enough, and then, boy, I was getting water on myself.
 I was getting ice.
 I was cooling, and it just wasn’t enough, and then around 30K, like, just started taking its toll.
 The switch flipped, and I started going backward, started walking.
 I think only four guys caught me after that.
 I never walked.
 I’m proud of that.
 I never walked.
 But I was not running fast, but pretty much everyone else was going backwards, too, so that was really hard; it wasn’t the day I wanted to have, but I don’t think there’s anything else I could have done.”

-“The main thing was: Just stay on the course,” the cramping 41st-place and 44-year-old American Abdi Abdirahman said.
+“The main thing was: Just stay on the course,” cramping 41st-place and 44-year-old American Abdi Abdirahman said.
 “I feel like dropping off so many times, but I thought, ‘This might be my last Olympics.’
-So I say, you know what, I’m gonna toughen up, doesn’t matter what the time is, I’m gonna cross the finish line.”
+So I say, you know what, I’m going to toughen up, doesn’t matter what the time is, I’m going to cross the finish line.”